Lord, make

 when you played in the square with your friends.

-As an adolescent, you laughed with your cousins
+As an adolescent, you laughed with your

 when you were with the caravan, returning from the Temple.